Personal Journey and Motivation

 I meet regularly with my line manager, and those conversations are focused on my goals.
 When I mentioned I wanted to pursue my PMP certification, the support was immediate.

-What’s great is that the support doesn’t stop there.
-I’ll get messages with resources or suggestions, and we’re even studying the PMP certification at the same time.
+What is particularly good is that the support goes beyond approval.
+I will get messages with resources, suggestions, and shared learnings, and in this case, we are even studying toward the PMP certification at the same time.

 What opportunities have you had to learn new skills or take on new challenges here?